 Worrytime Studios offers tape-based, all-analog audio production, multi-format film photography, and comprehensive curation and communications services in collaboration with like-minded creatives everywhere.

-Gear-wise, the core of the studio is a Tascam 246 four-track console loaded with new-old-stock TDK and Maxell cassettes.
-It is perfectly paired with FMR channel compressors and a variety of microphones, including Cascade ribbons and quality preamps.
+Gear-wise, the core of the studio is a Tascam 246 four-track tape console loaded with new-old-stock TDK and Maxell cassettes.
+It is perfectly paired with analog FMR channel compressors and a variety of microphones, including Cascade ribbons, and quality preamps.
 The main effects unit is a museum-grade Roland RE-501 Chorus Echo equipped with fresh Echo Fix loops, though many other vintage effects are available.
 The studio also has an eclectic selection of electric and acoustic instruments on hand.
 A comprehensive gear list can be provided.

 But Worrytime is so much more than the gear.
 These tools have been selected because of the beauty and character inherent in the challenges of making the most of limited-fidelity machines.
 The focus is not on the pursuit of perfection or style over substance but rather on presenting things as they are with warmth and intimacy.
-Ryan’s approach keeps things honest and immediate.
+My approach keeps things honest and immediate.

 Booking options are flexible, ranging from single, one-and-done sessions to multiple days and overnight stays.
 Private accommodations are available.
 Rates include pre-production, tape, recording, mixing, and hospitality.